lsst-sitcom/sitcomtn-102/index.rst

 and title.
 The full description of the requirement could be added if it facilitates the interpretation of the results.

-*Example:
+*Example*:

-LTS-88-REQ-0051: The positioning system SHALL be able to meet all its requirements within 3 seconds of ending a short slew (3.5 degrees in 2 seconds)*
+*LTS-88-REQ-0051: The positioning system SHALL be able to meet all its requirements within 3 seconds of ending a short slew (3.5 degrees in 2 seconds)*

 Execution Details and Data